Arkansas College of Osteopathic Medicine - ARCOM

 Admissions

-ARCOM operates on a rolling-admission process.
-All course work and MCAT scores must be verified by AACOMAS before applications will be reviewed.
-Qualified applicants are invited to submit a Secondary Application and later attend an interview, when appropriate.
+ARCOM operates on a rolling-admission process, offering seats after each interview date as appropriate.
+All coursework and MCAT scores must be verified in AACOMAS before an application will be reviewed.
+Select applicants are then invited to submit a Secondary Application and later attend an interview, when appropriate.
+All required letters of recommendation must be received, as well as the Secondary Application and signed Technical Standards, before an interview invitation will be sent.

 Admissions Processes